5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 				- etc.

 #### Manual Switching Mode
-In manual switching mode, you have to – you've guessed it – switch the input/output manually in the Audio Settings.
+In manual switching mode, you have to switch/select Inputs/Outputs manually in the Audio Settings.
 In this configuration, each Array only contains the nodes for the path of one device.
-The structure looks as follows
+The structure looks as follows:

 - PathMaps (Array)
-	- 0 (Dict)
+	- 0 (Dict) (Codec Address)
 		- PathMap (Array)
 			- 0 (Array)
 				- 0 (Array) (Device 1) (Input 1)